interplaynetary/free-association/README.md

 When you contribute surplus to Free Association, you are not engaging in charity.
 In charity, resources flow one-way from giver to receiver, creating dependency and hierarchical relations.
 The giver likely receives nothing material in return, only perhaps some moral satisfaction or tax benefits.

-In Free Association, your contributions become integrated into a network of mutual recognition.
-Your surplus (whether money, housing, skills, or time) helps others who **directly or transitively contribute to your own self-actualization**.
+In Free Association, your capacities become integrated into a network of mutual recognition.
+Your capacities (whether financial, spatial, skill-based, or temporal) compose with others who **directly or transitively contribute to your own self-actualization**.

-This transcends both traditional charity and market exchange by creating organic flows of surplus based on real contributions to each other's self-actualization.
-Your surplus becomes part of a living network that strengthens the social fabric while returning to you in unexpected ways.
+This transcends both traditional charity and market exchange by creating organic composition of capacities based on real contributions to each other's self-actualization.
+Your capacities become part of a living network that strengthens the social fabric while composing with you in unexpected ways.

 ### This Is Not Traditional Investment 💡